ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-base/datasheet-va.md

    * 4 pin header for OLED display with I2C, 3.3V, and GND
    * 5 pin header with SWD, SWCLK, RST, 3.3V, and GND (for programming and debugging with RAKDAP1 or Jlink adapters)

 Additionally, it has two user-definable LEDs, one power supply/charging indicator LED, a reset button, a user-definable button, and a battery disconnection switch.

 :::tip NOTE
-**Battery Disconnection Switch**
+<b>Battery Disconnection Switch</b>

-The battery can still be recharged through the USB port or the 5 V/Solar panel connector, even if the switch is in OFF position.
+The battery can still be recharged through the USB port or the 5&nbsp;V/Solar panel connector, even if the switch is in OFF position.
 :::

 If modules require to be placed outside of the WisMesh Base Board, extension cables are available: